steville1/angular-ecommerce/README.md

 Run `ng generate component components/component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 Run `ng generate service services/service-name` to generate a new service.
+Run `ng generate class common/class-name` to generate a new class.

 ## Build